 If you order repeat NHS prescriptions for your regular medication, we can help you manage these.
-Patients who sign up to our service can opt to receive reminders when their medicine is due to run out, so that they can reorder their medication through us in good time.

 Please note that if you are taking long-term treatment, you will still need to attend regular consultations and review sessions with your GP or specialist as required.
 Some medicines may require you have periodic testing, and again, you may need to do this in person through your GP surgery.

 The Electronic Prescription Service (EPS) is an NHS Service which enables your prescriptions to be sent electronically to the pharmacy or dispenser of your choice.
 If you get regular prescriptions, EPS may be able to save you time by eliminating unnecessary trips to your GP.

 You do not have to have your prescriptions sent from your doctor to a pharmacy using the EPS.
 However, if you choose to have paper prescriptions, these may need to be posted by the GP surgery to your chosen pharmacy, or picked up by you and delivered to your chosen pharmacy by hand.